Teddy Bridgewater: College career

 As a freshman at Louisville in 2011, Bridgewater entered the season as a backup to Will Stein.
 However, by the Cardinals' fourth game of the season against Marshall, Bridgewater was starting and remained the starter the rest of the year.
 He finished the season completing 191 of 296 passes for 2,129 yards, 14 touchdowns, and 12 interceptions.
 For his play, Bridgewater was named the Big East Rookie of the Year and was named a freshman All-American by Rivals.com, Scout.com, CBS Sports, and Sporting News.

 As a sophomore in 2012, Bridgewater started 11 of 12 regular season games.
 In his only non-starting action, coming off the bench while injured against Rutgers, Bridgewater led his team to a win, a Big East title, and a berth to the BCS.
-He finished the regular season completing 267-of-387 passes for 3,452 yards, 25 touchdowns, and just seven interceptions.
+He finished the regular season completing 267-of-387 passes for 3,452 yards, 25 touchdowns, and seven interceptions.
 Bridgewater finished sixth in the nation in completion percentage, eighth in yards per attempt, and seventh in passing efficiency.
 For his play, Bridgewater was named the Big East Offensive Player of the Year.

 The Cardinals entered the 2013 Sugar Bowl against the Florida Gators as decided underdogs.
 Although Florida boasted the nation's #1 pass efficiency defense, Bridgewater passed for 266 yards and two touchdowns to become the game's MVP during a 33–23 victory.

-As a junior in 2013, Bridgewater completed 303-of-427 passes for 3,970 yards, 31 touchdowns, and four interceptions.
+As a junior in 2013, Bridgewater completed 303-of-427 passes for 3,970 yards, 31 touchdowns, and four interceptions, leading the NCAA with a 71% completion percentage.
 In his final college game against the Miami Hurricanes in the 2013 Russell Athletic Bowl, Bridgewater completed 35-of-42 passes for 447 yards three touchdowns and was named the game's MVP.